asgardeo/asgardeo-auth-react-sdk/API.md

 refreshAccessToken(): Promise<BasicUserInfo>;
 ```
 >**Warning**
->Note that this method is not required to be used when the storage type is set to `webWorker` since the web worker automatically refreshes the token and there is no need for the developer to do it.
+>The token refresh is handled **automatically** by the SDK.
+Use this method if you need to explicitly refresh the token.
+Note that this method will not work when the storage type is set to `webWorker` since the web worker automatically refreshes the token.

 #### Returns
 A Promise that resolves with the [`BasicUserInfo`](#basicuserinfo) object.